 The question is: is your secret trading sauce any good, or is it killing the cook?

-Bitvo is a cryptocurrency exchange for Canadians.
+Bitvo is a cryptocurrency trading platform for Canadians.

 To sign up, click the orange button below and fill out the form.